Romani people in Austria

-The Romani are an ethnic group that has lived in Austria since the Middle Ages.
+The Romani people in Austria (Roma in Österreich) have lived in the country since the Middle Ages.
 According to the 2001 census, there were 6,273 Romani speakers in Austria, or less than 0.1% of the population.
 Estimations count between 10,000 and 25,000.
 A more recent estimation count between 40,000 and 50,000 Romani people or about 0.5%.
 Most indigenous Romani people in Austria belong to the Burgenland-Roma group in East-Austria.
 The majority live in the state of Burgenland, in the city of Oberwart and in villages next to the District of Oberwart.
 The Burgenland-Roma speak the Vlax Romani language.

 In Upper Austria there are also some Sinti families with 80% of the Sinti speaking the Sinte Romani dialect of the Romani language.

 Since 1960, there has also been a significant Roma population originally from former Yugoslavian countries, especially from Serbia (Gurbeti and Kalderash Roma-Groups) and Ashkali from Kosovo and also some from Turkey.